breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 <a href="http://www.kurims.kyoto-u.ac.jp/EMIS/classics/Hamilton/PRIAIcos.pdf"><img align="center" width="40%" src="../images/quaternions.jpg"/></a>
 </center>

 In 2007, I was applying to college and took the train from Boston to South Bend, Indiana, home of the Fighting Irish.
 Wandering about, I picked up a magazine article by a Hungarian mathematician called [Barabási](https://en.wikipedia.org/wiki/Albert-L%C3%A1szl%C3%B3_Barab%C3%A1si) then at Notre Dame, who had some interesting things to say about [complex networks](https://en.wikipedia.org/wiki/Complex_network).
-Later in 2009, while studying in Rochester, I [carpooled](../images/complex_network_seminar.png) with a [nice professor](https://avesis.medeniyet.edu.tr/hasan.guclu), and learned complex networks are found in brains, languages, social networks and many marvelous places.
+Later in 2009, while studying in Rochester, I [carpooled](../images/complex_network_seminar.png) with a [nice professor](https://avesis.medeniyet.edu.tr/hasan.guclu), and learned complex networks are found in brains, languages and many marvelous places.

 <center>
 <a href="https://barabasi.com/f/226.pdf"><img align="center" width="75%" src="../images/complex_networks.png"/></a>